 - Enter the requested details

 Even though virtual banking has not been widely accepted in Nigeria, there exists well-established entities that seek to transform the country’s banking sector.
 Kuda bank is one such institution.
 In addition to reducing or removing some of the charges that are traditionally associated with financial institutions, this virtual bank offers convenience to its clients.
+For instance, you can open Kuda account online from the comfort of your home.
 All you need to access the essential banking services is a smart phone with Internet connection.